scalikejdbc/scalikejdbc/CONTRIBUTING.md

 ##### develop (the default branch)

 - git-flow development branch
+- the latest development version
 - This branch must be able to build against Scala 2.10 and 2.11

 ##### master

 - git-flow stable branch
+- This branch must be able to build against Scala 2.10 and 2.11

+##### 2.1.x

+- the version 2.1 series maintainance branch
+- Only security fixes and critical bug fixes in develop branch will be backported
+- This branch must be able to build against Scala 2.10 and 2.11

+##### 2.0.x

+- the version 2.0 series maintainance branch
+- Only security fixes and critical bug fixes in develop branch will be backported
 - This branch must be able to build against Scala 2.10 and 2.11

 ##### 1.8.x